 Satyrium is a genus in the Orchidaceae family found in Africa, India, and China.
 These are terrestrial orchids with underground tubers and a lip that forms a hood.
 Satyrium species are deciduous, winter or summer growing.
 The tubers are annually replaced.
 Oval shaped leaves can be flat on the ground or in a raised spreading position.
 More information about this genus can be found on this web page entitled SA Orchids: Satyrium

-Satyrium erectum is a widespread species found on dry sandstone, and clay flats from Namaqualand to the southwestern Eastern Cape.
+Satyrium erectum Sw. is a widespread winter rainfall species found on dry sandstone, and clay flats from Namaqualand to the southwestern Eastern Cape, South Africa.
 Growing to about 30 cm, it has 2 ovate-elliptic basal leaves that are flat on the ground and 11 to 37 sweetly smelling pink flowers in a dense raceme.
 Flowers have darker tinges and spots on the petals.
-Photos taken by Bob Rutemoeller and Mary Sue Ittner in the Bontebok National Park, near Villiersdorp and between Nieuwoudtville and Vanrhynsdorp.
+Photos taken by Bob Rutemoeller and Mary Sue Ittner near Villiersdorp and between Nieuwoudtville and Vanrhynsdorp.

-Satyrium longicauda grows in grassland, rocky areas and marshes from the Southern Cape of South Africa to tropical Africa.
+Satyrium longicauda Lindl. is a summer rainfall species that grows in grassland, rocky areas and marshes from the Southern Cape of South Africa to tropical Africa.
 It has white to pink sweetly scented flowers in a dense spike.
 Photos #1-4 were taken by Cameron McMaster.
 The first three photos were taken at Mt.
 Kubusie.
-Photo 4 was taken at Satansnek Pass. including the last from Bob Rutemoeller.
+Photo 4 was taken at Satansnek Pass.
 Photos 5-6 were taken January 2012 by Christopher Whitehouse at Gaika's Kop.

-Satyrium longicolle from the Southern to Eastern Cape of South Africa grows on damp sandstone slopes.
+Satyrium longicolle Lindl. is a species that grows on damp sandstone slopes in both the summer and winter rainfall areas from the Southern to Eastern Cape of South Africa.
 It is winter growing, blooming late spring, often after a fire.
 Flowers are in a dense spike, white to pink with darker streaks.
-Photo by Cameron McMaster.
+Photos by Cameron McMaster.